Light Vehicle Maintenance (VRQ)

 The course has multiple units which cover a breadth of systems such as:

 - Engine mechanical, lubrication and cooling system units and components

 - Fuel, ignition, air and exhaust system units and components

 - Removal and replacement of chassis units and components

 - Removal and replacement electrical units and components

 - Removal and replacement transmissions, driveline units and components

-As well as the college based learning there is also a work experience element to the Post 16 automotive courses.
+As well as the college based learning there is also a work experience element to the Sixth form automotive courses.

 This will require each student to complete a work experience placement at a local automotive workshop/dealership and be involved in meaningful repair and diagnostic tasks alongside the companies’ employees.
 This will then be recorded and used as evidence alongside the coursework produced in college.